What is considered a dental emergency?

 What is a Diplomate?

-What should I know about my child’s first visit to the dentist?
+What should I know about my child’s first visit to the dentist in Las Vegas or elsewhere?

 If needed, we will discuss treatment recommendations with you after the examination.
 Any questions you may have concerning the plan of treatment can be answered at this time.
 Please inform us of any special considerations that may help us to provide the best quality dental care for your child.